olekaspt/SA_Assignment04/README.md

 * Somethings worth pointing out, I didn't put library exports on all classes, as the blob library doesn't need it.
 But if we break this up, we may need to add them (you have been warned).

-*  All library exports shoudl go into their own seperate header file (see BlobExports.h) and shoudl be named appropiately.
+* All library exports should go into their own seperate header file (see BlobExports.h) and should be named appropiately.

 * MyApplication1 and MyApplication2 do entirely different things with different classes and functionality.

 * Business Intelligence is a utilty home grown, and uses some classes needed in Core.
+* You should make at least three libraries at a minimum. (core\system, application, and User Interface).
+But that said feel free to make more.
+* In addition, I want you to make a UnitTest library as well.
+I want you to test the combineString method I made.
+I want three tests that will test all three code blocks.
+I also want you to use a test fixture for the two strings to pass in (this is not the greatest use).
+But in the Setup assign the values to these static values.
+And in the TearDown set the values to the empty.

 (REPORT) Describe your new library structure?  (hint you can make a graph using VS as I showed during class).
 Defend your opinion on breakup.